 ‘You can’t bomb Corregidor,’ the radio announcer taunted them.
 ‘You are

-the invulnerability of the ‘Rock’.
-In their sweat stained khaki, most of
+confidence in the invulnerability of the ‘Rock’.
+In their sweat stained

-the guides escorted them to quarters, they saw soldiers playing
+as the guides escorted them to quarters, they saw soldiers playing

 quietly at pool and billiards in comfortable orderly rooms.
-‘What is this,’ grunted a
+‘What is

 The next day Colonel Samuel Lutz Howard and his staff conferred with

 Major-General George F. Moore, US Army, Commander of the Harbour

 Defenses and the Fortified Islands of Manila Bay, on the strategic